KenRoekasa/Neon-Element/README.md

 - Player will be tagged enemies, opponents, ai controlled etc...
 - Everything will happen client side first and then confirmed by the server.
 Which then syncs all the game clients to be like server game state
     - Will probably change
-- Change boundaries when colliding
+- Change boundaries when colliding so it will be a diagonal boundary